-Monday 29th June saw a landmark moment in which Sotheby’s consolidated their delayed New York May auctions into one 74 lot, 5 hour mega auction.
-Consisting of three consecutive sales, the Ginny Williams Collection, Post-War & Contemporary Art and then Impressionist and Modern sales, eventually ending in the early hours of the morning for Europe.
+Monday 29th June saw a landmark moment in which Sotheby’s consolidated their delayed New York May auctions into one 74-lot, 5-hour mega auction.
+Consisting of three consecutive sales, the Ginny Williams Collection, Post-War & Contemporary Art, and then Impressionist and Modern sales, eventually ending in the early hours of the morning for Europe.

 We also saw online bidding reaching new heights with a record for an online auction purchase for the Basquiat work on paper at $13.1m hammer ($15.2m incl. premium).
 Although not the winning bid, we noted that the same online bidder (reportedly from China) also bid up to $73.1m for the Bacon triptych, a new level for online bidding, notably his increments were only allowed at $100,000.
-As our specialist Guy Jennings commented in the New York Times post sale: “As a result of this sale we may see much more confident online bidding at a higher level than we’ve seen before.
+As our specialist, Guy Jennings commented in the New York Times post-sale: “As a result of this sale we may see much more confident online bidding at a higher level than we’ve seen before.
 There used to be a ceiling of a few hundred thousand on internet bids.”

-The Bacon eventually sold to Sotheby’s New York head Grégoire Billault’s client on the phone for $74m hammer ($84.6m with fees) after 10 minutes of bidding.
-A number of lots markedly saw the hammer fall rather slowly, which meant for an unusually lengthy sale, no doubt caused by this new multi-screen format.
+The Bacon eventually sold to Sotheby’s New York head Grégoire Billault’s client on the phone for a $74m hammer ($84.6m with fees) after 10 minutes of bidding.
+A number of lots markedly saw the hammer fall rather slowly, which meant an unusually lengthy sale, no doubt caused by this new multi-screen format.

 This format was an imaginative and professional response to selling art at auction in the current difficult climate and certainly showed that even the most expensive works can be sold in this environment.
 We do not, however, feel that it is the future.
 Despite Sotheby’s great efforts the format was very slow and lacked any sense of theatre.
-Live sales will return but for the time being we must be grateful to Oliver Barker and the whole Sotheby’s team.
+Live sales will return but for the time being, we must be grateful to Oliver Barker and the whole Sotheby’s team.